Windwalker Monk Artifact Challenge Guide

 s.
 Each attempt, after the first, at this challenge requires 100

-, and its going to take you a few tries.
+, and it could take you a few tries.
 You can certainly finish the scenario without all these preparations, but it will make it easier.
-Be prepared for it to take a few attempts, regardless of gear and preparation, you need to execute this encounter nearly flawlessly.
-Don't get discouraged.
+Be prepared for it to take a few attempts, regardless of gear and preparation you will need to do the mechanics of the encounter to succeed.

-Its recommended to have an item level of around 890.
+At this stage of the expansion Its recommended to have an item level of around 910+.
 Lower item levels will make the fight last much longer and more difficult to consistently perform the movement and interrupts.
-Having an item level above 900, the T19 set bonuses, strong trinkets, and an artifact above 36 traits will make it noticeably easier.
+Having an item level above 910 will make the challenge far easier.
+You should also have at least 60 traits, the more the merrier.

-While you can complete this fight without legendaries, several can make it much easier.
+While you can complete this fight without these legendaries, they will make it easier.

 - the frequent health bubbles can make up for any mistakes and help you survive more easily.